Police Frequently Asked Question

 Police employees are expected to serve the public as part of their duty.
 But sometimes an employee may go that extra mile.
-A thank you is always appreciated, but what if that just is not enough to show your appreciation?
+A thank you is always appreciated, but what if that is just not enough to show your appreciation?
 If you think a police employee merits special recognition, complete the Police Employee Recognition form and mail to the Wentzville Police Department at 1019 Schroeder Creek Blvd., Wentzville, MO 63385 and the employee will be appraised of your comments.

 How Do I File a Complaint Against a Police Employee?

 The men and women of the Wentzville Police Department strive to provide fair treatment to all citizens.
-The department has a reputation for being a professional and a honest law enforcement agency and maintaining a corruption-free agency is the continued goal.
+The department has a reputation for being a professional and an honest law enforcement agency and maintaining a corruption-free agency is the continued goal.

 Receiving your Complaint: